Preoo/DevOpsDocker2020/README.md

 You need to enable access to disk(s) in Docker/Settings/Resources/File Sharing/

+### backend container crashes [exit(1)] after stopping and starting again with compose up
+Only workaround seems to be wiping out containers with `docker-compose down` and bring them alive with `up`.

 ## Using windows standard user with Docker

 You need to add your logon account to Windows group, docker-users.
 Docker for Window will create this group automatically when docker for Windows is installed.